 Aggressive driving causes significant pollution, and it’s often the cause of accidents that put people in danger.

-When you drive aggressively, you’re not only putting yourself and other drivers at risk; you’re also contributing to climate change.
-Driving aggressively pollutes both the air you breathe and the water that you drink, which makes it difficult for our planet to fight off bad weather patterns.
+When you drive aggressively, you’re not only putting yourself and other drivers at risk but also contributing to climate change.
+Driving aggressively pollutes both the air you breathe and the water you drink, making it difficult for our planet to fight off bad weather patterns.

-In addition, aggressive driving can also lead to serious injuries or death.
+In addition, aggressive driving can also lead to severe injuries or death.

 Do Not Buy a Fuel-heavy Car